drewcrawford/drewcrawford.github.io/rust/index.md

 # Closures

+*Update: one of the Rust maintainers wrote a good guide to closures "under the hood" [here](http://huonw.github.io/blog/2015/05/finding-closure-in-rust/)*

 The Swift and Rust conception of a closure is similar, but subtly different.

 Let's take a Swift example.
 Somewhat surprisingly, this is a legal Swift program.